TOPFORMER: Topology-Aware Authorship Attribution of Deepfake Texts with Diverse Writing Styles: Related Work

 \subsection{Authorship Attribution of Deepfake Texts}

 Since 2019, there have been several efforts to mitigate the malicious uses of LLM-generated texts (deepfake texts) by way of detection.
-As this task is non-trivial, different techniques have been attempted and can be split into - \textit{stylometric}, \textit{deep learning}, \textit{statistical-based}, and \textit{hybrid classifiers} (ensemble of two or more of the previous types), as well as \textit{human-based approaches} \cite{uchendu2022attribution}.
-Furthermore, this task which is modeled as an Authorship Attribution (AA) task of human vs. either one or several deepfake text generators is studied as either a binary (\textit{Turing Test}) or multi-class problem.
+As this task is non-trivial, different techniques have been attempted and can be split into - \textit{stylometric}, \textit{deep learning}, \textit{statistical-based}, and \textit{hybrid classifiers} (ensemble of two or more of the previous types) and more recently \textit{prompt-based}, as well as \textit{human-based approaches} \cite{uchendu2022attribution}.
+Furthermore, this task which is modeled as an Authorship Attribution (AA) task of human vs. either one or several deepfake text generators are studied as either binary (\textit{Turing Test}) or multi-class problem.
 The most popular is the binary class problem as there is more data for it than for multi-class.

-Thus, for the \textit{stylometric} solution, only two techniques have been proposed - Linguistic model \cite{uchendu2020authorship} and Feature-based detector \cite{frohling2021feature}.
-Next for the \textit{deep learning} solutions, researchers usually fine-tune BERT models and BERT variants \cite{uchendu2021turingbench, ippolito2020automatic}.
+Thus, for the \textit{stylometric} solution, several solutions are using POS tags, lexical dictionaries, etc. to capture an author's unique writing style \cite{uchendu2020authorship, kumarage2023stylometric}.
+Next for the \textit{deep learning} solutions, researchers usually fine-tune BERT models and BERT variants \cite{uchendu2021turingbench, ippolito2020automatic, kumarage2023j,sotofew,abassy2024llm}.
 However, as fine-tuning can be computationally expensive and requires a lot of data which does not always exist, some researchers have proposed an unsupervised technique - \textit{statistical-based} solutions \cite{gehrmann2019gltr,mitchell2023detectgpt}.
 However, while deep learning-based classifiers perform very well, they are highly susceptible to adversarial perturbations \cite{uchendu2022attribution}.
-Therefore, researchers propose \textit{hybrid-based} solutions that fuse both \textit{deep learning} and \textit{statistical-based} solutions to improve performance and robustness \cite{kushnareva2021artificial,liu2022coco}.
-Lastly, for the \textit{human-based} approaches to improve human detection of deepfake texts, researchers have utilized two main techniques - training \cite{gehrmann2019gltr, uchendu2023understanding} and not training \cite{zellers2019defending, ippolito2020automatic}.
+Therefore, researchers propose \textit{hybrid-based} solutions that fuse both \textit{deep learning} and \textit{statistical-based} or \textit{stylometric} solutions to improve performance and robustness \cite{kushnareva2021artificial, chen2023stadee}.
+More recently, \textit{prompt-based} techniques are being used for attribution of deepfakes \cite{koike2023outfox, kumarage2023reliable,uchendu2023understanding}.
+Lastly, for the \textit{human-based} approaches, to improve human detection of deepfake texts, researchers have utilized two main techniques - training \cite{gehrmann2019gltr, uchendu2023understanding} and not training \cite{ippolito2020automatic}.

-\subsection{TDA applications in NLP}
+\subsection{TDA Applications in NLP}